isomerpages/tp-virtualcampus/index.md

       title: CCA Fair 2025
       subtitle: EXCITE.
 ENGAGE.
 EMPOWER.
       id: infopic
-      description: Keen to discover your passion and make your days on campus count?
+      description: Calling all Freshies!
+Are you keen to discover your passion and maximise your fun and learning on campus?
+Check out TP's diverse CCA offerings at this event!
-        Check out this event to find out how you can be a part of the diverse CCAs offered in TP!
       button: CREATE YOUR JOURNEY!
       alt: Image alt text
       url: /events/cca-fair-2025/